overlay-market/OIPs/notes/note-4.md

 For better or worse, governance is given the ability to tune the per-market rate \\( k \\) at which funding flows from longs to shorts or shorts to longs to balance the open interest on a market over time.
 The purpose of this note is to provide guidance on what to set the value of \\( k \\) to for each individual market.

 As \\( k \\) is the rate at which open interest on a market rebalances, it is directly linked with the time it takes to draw down the risk associated with an imbalanced book.
 Thus, we suggest \\( k \\) be related to the risk the underlying feed adds to the system and inherently passive OVL holders through the currency supply.
-Different markets will then have different \\( k \\) values, dependent on the distributional properties of the underlying feed itself.
+Different markets will then have different \\( k \\) values, depending on the distributional properties of the underlying feed itself.

 ### Background